Hurricane (1929 film): Synopsis

-Hurricane Martin (Hobart Bosworth), a rugged South Sea skipper, is a man of iron will and mysterious temperament.
-His crew both admire and fear him—admire his bold seamanship, fear the strange, maniacal laughter that bursts from him in moments of tension.
+Hurricane Martin, a rugged South Sea skipper, is a man of iron will and mysterious temperament.
+His crew both admire and fear him – admire his bold seamanship, fear the strange, maniacal laughter that bursts from him in moments of tension.
 On his stout vessel, Martin pushes through a raging South Pacific storm, determined to reach a remote island.

 On that island, disaster has already struck.
-Captain Black (Alan Roscoe), a ruthless pirate chief, and his band of cutthroats have been wrecked ashore.
-Among their captives are several unlucky sailors shanghaied from the American coast, including Dan (Johnny Mack Brown), a young man of refinement and courage who stands apart from the rough lot.
+Captain Black, a ruthless pirate chief, and his band of cutthroats have been wrecked ashore.
+Among their captives are several unlucky sailors shanghaied from the American coast, including Dan, a young man of refinement and courage who stands apart from the rough lot.

 When Hurricane's ship approaches, Captain Black hatches a bold plan: his men will ingratiate themselves with Martin, ship aboard under guise of common sailors, and once at sea, seize the cargo by mutiny.

-Hurricane, seeing their plight, agrees to take them on—if they will work their passage.
+Hurricane, seeing their plight, agrees to take them on – if they will work their passage.
 But he is no fool.
 Their false friendliness does not deceive him.
 He keeps watch, waiting for their move.

 One night, as the pirates plot their mutiny, fate intervenes.
 A lifeboat is spotted drifting on the waves.
-From it, the crew rescue three survivors: a weary sailor, an older woman (Leila McIntyre), and her daughter Mary Stevens (Leila Hyams), a lovely young woman whose innocence shines even in hardship.
+From it, the crew rescue three survivors: a weary sailor, an older woman, and her daughter Mary Stevens, a lovely young woman whose innocence shines even in hardship.

 The sight of the woman strikes Hurricane like a thunderbolt.
-She is none other than his estranged wife—the woman who, twenty years before, betrayed him by marrying another while he was away on a whaling voyage.
+She is none other than his estranged wife – the woman who, twenty years before, betrayed him by marrying another while he was away on a whaling voyage.
 That old wound has never healed.
 His heart has festered with bitterness, and his wild laughter has been its only outlet.

 Now, face to face again, he burns with the desire for vengeance.